grosser/lazy_observers/Readme.md

-Makes Activerecord Observers lazy, do not load model on startup and only listen once a model got loaded.
+Makes Activerecord Observers lazy.

+They do not load models when observers are loaded to</br>
+reduce application load time (faster boot + faster tests)

+Works on rails 2.3 + 3.0 (not 3.2)

 Install
 =======